 08 Dec Was Trump’s Asia Tour a Success?
+(Event Highlights)

 US President Donald Trump says last month’s tour of Asia was a success.
 Was it?
 We held a talk last evening, on Friday 8 December, with Dr. Elvin Lim, Associate Professor of Political Science, National University of Singapore and Dr. Huang Chin-Hao, Assistant Professor, Head of Studies for Global Affairs, Yale-NUS College.
 The session was moderated by Mr. Nicholas Fang, Executive Director, SIIA.
 Here’s a look at what came up during the discussion.